Shaf8808/PP4-news-site/README.md

 # GamesGuide

 GamesGuide is a gaming website which contains the latest gaming news across all platforms (PC, Playstation, Xbox and Nintendo).
 It contains articles ranging from developer interviews to game previews of titles that are set to be released.
-These articles are meant to be informative to gamers that may wish to gain further information on specific titles that they are interested in purchasing.
+These articles are meant to be informative to gamers who may wish to gain further information on specific titles that they are interested in purchasing.

-I have also included a releases section/tab on the right hand side of the homepage image which lists the games releasing in the current month.
-This quickly lets the user know all of the different titles that are about to come out so they are made aware and may decide to look into if it peaks their interest.
+I have also included a releases section/tab on the right-hand side of the homepage image which lists the games released in the current month.
+This quickly lets the user know all of the different titles that are about to come out so they are made aware and may decide to look into it if it piques their interest.

-Furthermore, my site also contains a seperate page dedicated purely to game reviews of the latest releases.
-The reason as to why I chose to include a different page strictly for reviews is to make it easier for users to view them if they want to get a good idea of the overall quality of a game in order to make an informed decision wheyther or not to make a purchase.
+Furthermore, my site also contains a separate page dedicated purely to game reviews of the latest releases.
+The reason why I chose to include a different page strictly for reviews is to make it easier for users to view them if they want to get a good idea of the overall quality of a game to make an informed decision whether or not to make a purchase.
 This saves the user both time and effort sifting through article after article trying to find the review of a particular game they are interested in.

 <img src="./docs/readme_images/i-am-responsive-image.jpg">